-- Table 2 (page 14) lists the maximum length of flue pipe that can travel through an unconditioned space or an exterior space.
+- Table 2, (page 14) lists the maximum length of flue pipe that can travel through an unconditioned space or an exterior space.
 The total vent length must not exceed the lengths noted in Table 1, (page 11).
 For Canadian installations, please refer to the Canadian Installation Code (CAN/CGA-B149.1 or 2) and/or local codes. - For extremely cold climates or for conditions of short furnace cycles (i.e. set back thermostat conditions) the last 18 inches of vent pipe can be reduced.
-It is acceptable to reduce from 3" to 2-1/2", 3" to 2", or 2" to 1-1/2" if the total vent length is at least 15 feet in length and the vent length is within the parameters specified in Table 1.
+It is acceptable to reduce from 3" to 2-1/2", 3" to 2", or 2" to 1-1/2" if the total vent length is at least 15 feet in length, and the vent length is within the parameters specified in Table 1.
 The restriction should be counted as 3 equivalent feet.
 Smaller vent pipes are less susceptible to freezing, but must not be excessively restrictive.
-The length of the 2 inch pipe must not be longer than 18 inches. - If furnace is installed horizontally, make sure the drainage port on the in-line drain assembly is pointed downward to ensure proper drainage of condensate.
-See Figure 33, (page 42). - To prevent debris or creatures from entering the combustion system, a protective screen may be installed over the combustion air intake opening.
+The length of the 2 inch pipe must not be longer than 18 inches. - To prevent debris or creatures from entering the combustion system, a protective screen may be installed over the combustion air intake opening.
 The screens hole size must be large enough to prevent air restriction.